jupyterhub/jupyterhub/docs/source/admin/upgrading.rst

 The `changelog <../changelog.html>`_ contains information on what has changed with the new JupyterHub release, and any deprecation warnings.
 Read these notes to familiarize yourself with the coming changes.
-There might be new releases of authenticators & spawners you are using, so read the changelogs for those too!
+There might be new releases for the authenticators & spawners you use, so read the changelogs for those too!

 Notify your users
 =================

-If you are using the default configuration where ``configurable-http-proxy`` is managed by JupyterHub, your users will see service disruption during the upgrade process.
+If you use the default configuration where ``configurable-http-proxy`` is managed by JupyterHub, your users will see service disruption during the upgrade process.
 You should notify them, and pick a time to do the upgrade where they will be least disrupted.

-If you are using a different proxy, or running ``configurable-http-proxy`` independent of JupyterHub, your users will be able to continue using notebook servers they had already launched, but will not be able to launch new servers nor sign in.
+If you use a different proxy, or running ``configurable-http-proxy`` independent of JupyterHub, your users will be able to continue using notebook servers they had already launched, but will not be able to launch new servers or sign in.

 Backup database & config